 In between pharmacy jobs I tried focusing on activism and writing full-time, but I wasn’t making anywhere near enough money.
 To scrape by in-between the two jobs, I went back to training and was writing training and diet plans for other people.
 I did a little writing but was just too busy focusing all my time on making enough money to cover the bills.

 I eventually got the other pharmacy job, but I knew I wanted to focus on the activism stuff full-time.
-After speaking at the Women’s Ellevate Conference in New York and the GRRRL Live Conference in Las Vegas last summer, it just felt like this is where I need to be.
+After speaking at Ellevate’s Mobilize Women Summit in New York and the GRRRL Live Conference in Las Vegas last summer, it just felt like this is where I need to be.

 I’m there and connecting with people and it’s such a good feeling.
 In New York City, talking with a bunch of people after I spoke, it clicked: This is what I need to be doing.
 This is how I can really affect other peoples’ lives.
 This is what matters.